About

 That’s why I follow the guidelines outlined by the International Association of Animal Behavior Consultants (IAABC), including LIMA: Least Invasive, Minimally Aversive and the Humane Hierarchy of Behavioral Change.

 But this isn’t just my profession — training dogs is also my hobby.
-I currently share my home with an American Pitbull Terrier, an American Bully, a Labrador Retriever, and a German Shepherd.
-Together we train in dozens of sports.
+I have dabbled and competed in many dog sports.
 Such as Schutzhund (IGP), Scent work, Agility, Rally, and Competitive Obedience.
+I currently share my home with an American Pit Bull Terrier and a German Shepherd.

 Interested in training together?
 Click here to get in touch.